Humata tyermanii "White Rabbit Foot Fern" 4"

 - We ship USPS priority and USPS ground advantage within the Continental USA.
 We do not currently accept international orders.

 - Timing and fees vary depending on delivery location and size and weight of package.

 - We will normally get your package out within 3 business days.

 - Not all items are shippable.
-The cart will not let you check out with shipping selected if there are delivery or pick up items
+All live plants and fresh floral are included in those items that we do not ship, they are available for local delivery or Chicago pick up only.
+The cart will not let you check out with shipping selected if there are only delivery or pick up items available.

 - Items that are available to ship you will see a 'this item is available for shipping' logo on the item description.